marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 Conclusions
 =======
-When dealing with closed source software, the only possible course of action when hitting a bug is clearly to file a bug report to the owners of the code, hoping there is enough interest on their side to fix the issue in a timely manner.
+At this point, the only possible course of action was to file a bug report to the owners of the code, hoping there is enough interest on their side to fix the issue in a timely manner.
 This is a great example of how the *widget frosting* business model explained by Eric Raymond in *The Cathedral and the Bazaar* would simplify everybody's life.
 This indirect-sale value model